paymill/paymill-js/readme.md

 - **create ( or createXXX )**
 A service may include multiple create methods, depending on the parameters.
 You cannot create an object locally and call create with it, you have to supply the input parameters.
-- **detail**
+- **update**
-Accepts an object or an objects id and returns an object.
-If the parameter is an object, the same object will be updated and returned.
+Accepts an object.
+The same object will be updated and returned.
 - **remove**
 Accepts an object or an objects id and returns an object.
 If the parameter is an object, the same object will be updated and returned.
 - **detail**